mas16/ampere/README.md

-# Automated Modeling and Parameter Estimation for NMR Relaxation Experiments
+# Automated Modeling and Parameter Estimation for Relaxation Experiments